-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 'This was going to be bad'

 Chafin knew it could happen to him, or his family or someone they loved.
-He was in Richmond wrapping up a General Assembly session on March 12, 2020 when Gov. Ralph Northam (D) declared a state of emergency due to the pandemic.
+He was in Richmond wrapping up a General Assembly session on March 12, 2020, when Gov. Ralph Northam (D) declared a state of emergency because of the pandemic.

 Once he returned home, Chafin called a family meeting at his house in Hansonville, in the Clinch Mountain foothills where his 300 head of Angus cattle grazed.